giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

 The ingress nginx controller creates an nginx configuration file.
 You can directly pass chunks of configuration, so-called _configuration snippets_, into any ingress manifest.
 These snippets will be added to the nginx configuration.

 The _configuration snippets_ through ingress annotations is disabled by default.
-To enable parsing of _configuration snippets_, you'll need to set `controller.allowSnippetAnnotations: true` in the [App configuration]({{< relref "/vintage/getting-started/app-platform/app-configuration/index.md" >}}).
+To enable parsing of _configuration snippets_, you must set `controller.allowSnippetAnnotations: true` in the [App configuration]({{< relref "/vintage/getting-started/app-platform/app-configuration/index.md" >}}).

-Warning: We recommend enabling this option only if you TRUST users with permission to create ingress objects, as this may allow a user to add restricted configurations to the final `nginx.conf` file.
+__Warning__: We recommend enabling this option only if you TRUST users with permission to create ingress objects.
+Doing so may allow a user to add restricted configurations to the final `nginx.conf` file.

-Here is an example adding an `Expires` header to every response:
+Here is an example of adding an `Expires` header to every response:

 ```yaml
 apiVersion: networking.k8s.io/v1